 - Go to Bed Earlier.
-This naturally becomes quite easy when you remove the stimulus of electronic distractions as recommended above.
+This naturally becomes quite easy when you remove the stimulus of electronic distractions.

 - Make the Bedroom a Sanctuary Exclusively for Sleeping.
 Don’t work or pay bills in your bedroom.
 If there’s a TV or desk in the bedroom, get rid of it!

 - Get Blackout Curtains, and make sure your room is completely dark at night.
 No alarm clock LEDs or anything.
 Make it so dark that you can’t see your hand in front of your face.
-I picked up my curtains at Walmart.
+I picked up some blackout curtains at a Walmart.

 - Use Hypnosis for Insomnia if you have trouble falling asleep, or staying asleep.
 The trance state is a part of your normal sleep cycle, so it makes sense to improve the quality of your sleep with this natural, drug free method.

 Complaining won’t lead to happiness.
 It only provides fuel for anger and resentment.
 There’s NO upside to complaining.
 It pushes people away and makes you unhappy.

 When you complain, the brain releases stress hormones that actually INHIBIT problem solving and other cognitive functions.